11 April 2019.

 Jocasta Almgill shines as Anita, full of passion and energy.
 However the show’s trump cards are undoubtedly Andy Coxon and Gabriela Garcia as Tony and Maria.
 Garcia’s Maria is infectiously high on the possibilities offered by love and her new home in America, while Coxon’s Tony is all warmth and charm as his perspective on life shifts and widens.
 Both sing with a conviction and clarity that draws you in to hang on every word, and their scenes together are transfixing.
 None more so than the touching intimacy of ‘One Hand, One Heart‘ where they kneel on a piece of fabric unfurled across a bridal shop floor, imagining their wedding ceremony, with the light closing in around them.

-Designer Anna Fleischle’s white metal and perspex structures create a striking second level for the action – conveying a sense of height that reflects the play’s Upper West Side setting, in a city that builds upwards.
+Designer Anna Fleischle’s white metal and perspex structures create a striking second level for the action – conveying a sense of height that reflects the play’s Upper West Side setting.
 Your view on the success of the set design will however be shaped by where you are sitting.
 Those closest to the series of steps, ladders and platforms may find their occasional tendency to wobble distracting, and the obstruction of sight lines frustrating.

 There’s no doubting the quality of Frankcom’s production, and you can only marvel at the multiple layers of artistry on display.
 For many that will be more than enough, and there’s nothing wrong with that.
 However, despite everyone’s best efforts, the production can’t disguise how of its time West Side Story is, and how dated it can feel.
 While the play’s themes of territorialism, prejudice and hatred will still be familiar to a contemporary audience, this world of roughhousing and rumbles struggles to tell us anything original or useful about where we are now.

-Despite the production’s many visual and aural pleasures, it ultimately left me cold.
-As a new generation of young people deal with the consequences of another wave of knife crime, this slick revival of a song and dance show about 1950s gangs, with highly stylised depictions of violence and death, feels uncomfortably irrelevant.
+Despite the production’s many visual and aural pleasures, something about it left me cold.
+As a new generation of young people face the consequences of another wave of knife crime, this slick revival of a song and dance show about 1950s gangs, with highly stylised depictions of violence and death, feels uncomfortably irrelevant.

 Images by Richard Davenport: The Other Richard